 - A few pieces at a time, shake the excess sauce off the florets and dredge in crumbs until coated.
 Place on the prepared baking sheet leaving a little space between each piece.

-- Lightly mist coated vegetables with cooking spray just before baking.
+- Lightly mist coated vegetables with cooking oil spray just before baking.

-To cook in a Convection Toaster Oven, reduce the temperature to 425°F and bake 12 to 16 minutes.
+To cook in a Convection Toaster Oven, keep the temperature the same but begin checking for doneness after 15 minutes.

-Nutrition Information:Yield: 4 Serving Size: 1/4 of bites and dip
+Nutrition Information:Yield: 4 Serving Size: 1/4 of recipe (without dip)